 But many people who have MS also have to contend with other issues that can decrease their quality of life.
 Even though most will never become severely disabled, many experience symptoms that cause pain, discomfort, and inconvenience.

 In this article, we’ll go over what to expect when it comes to MS. We’ll talk about prognosis, outlook, and more.

 Complications associated with MS, like infections, cardiovascular disease, and accidents, can cause the lifespan of someone with MS to be shorter than people who aren’t living with MS. But treating these complications can greatly reduce the risk of a shortened lifespan.

 According to the National Multiple Sclerosis Society (NMSS), the lifespan of people with MS has increased over time.
 But the associated complications cause the average lifespan with MS to be about 7 years shorter than people who don’t live with MS.

 Those with MS tend to die from many of the same conditions as people who don’t have the condition, like cancer and heart disease.
 Apart from cases of severe MS, which are rare, the prognosis for longevity is generally good.

 Prognosis is affected by the type of MS. Primary progressive MS (PPMS) is characterized by a steady decline in function without significant relapses or remissions.
 Every case is different, so there may be some periods of inactive decline.
 But the steady progression continues.

-There are several other guidelines that can help predict prognosis.
-MS patients tend to do better if they experience:
+For the relapsing forms of MS, there are several guidelines that may help predict prognosis.
+People with MS tend to do better if they experience: